DylanBrass/Java_Web_Final_Project/README.md

 # What is this project
-This project was done for our final work in our Java Web class
+This project is for our final work in our Java Web class

 ## Description

-This website is a sort of dictionary where information was gathered (quickly not professionally) and put together.
+The website is a sort of dictionary where information was gathered (quickly not professionally) and put together.

-There is a list of countries and a page to answer questions.
+There is a list of countries and a page which it is possible to answer questions.

 The questions page is composed of a component that displays it and, in the component, there is a verify button that tells you if you answered correctly or not.
-In the countries page there is two buttons on each country component, one of them brings you to a 'details' page with an interactive map and the others to the quiz page but with only questions that are for that country.
+In the countries page there is two buttons on each country component, one of them brings you to a 'details' page with an interactive map and the others to the quiz page but with only questions that are for that specific country.

 # Technologies
-This project is based on React a technology created by Meta.
+This project is based on React, a technology created by Meta.

 It uses react router (https://reactrouter.com/en/main) As well as TimeAgo (https://github.com/nmn/react-timeago) and React Simple Maps (https://www.react-simple-maps.io/)

-Spring Boot was used for the backend which can be seen here (https://github.com/DylanBrass/CountriesWebsiteProject/blob/master/README.md)
+Spring Boot was used for the backend which can be seen here: (https://github.com/DylanBrass/CountriesWebsiteProject/blob/master/README.md)

-These are all the important files :
+All the important files :

 ![image](https://user-images.githubusercontent.com/71225455/209422515-f22ed540-4226-4599-a39d-30cd794f9f36.png)

-We can see that for router I had to create the pages folder and all of these pages are linked with the index.js which the code ressembles this :
+For the router, I had to create the pages folder and all of these pages are linked with the index.js which the code ressembles this :
 ```jsx
 <BrowserRouter>
       <Routes>